coecms-training/access-om2-course/payu.rst

 File Tracking
 -------------

-Wanted to do this since forever.
+Wanted to do this since forever

 Key Advantages
 --------------

-* Track input files use for each model run
+* Track input files used for each model run

 * Reproducibly re-run previous experiment